bluesky/event-model/docs/source/data-model.rst

    :width: 100%
    :align: center

-Events documents may contain the literal values or as *pointers* to values that are stored in some external file or networked resource, yet to be loaded.
+Event documents may contain the literal values or as *pointers* to values that are stored in some external file or networked resource, yet to be loaded.
 Two additional document types manage references to externally-stored data.